xinhe97/academic-kickstart/content/authors/admin/_index.md

 ### News

 - We are organizing **2026 USTC Frontiers in Finance Conference** [Call For Paper](https://ffcconf.org)
+- The paper *"Factor Investing and the Integration of Equity and Corporate Bond Markets"* is scheduled to present at AsianFA 2026 (Seoul) and Hong Kong Conference on Fintech and AI in Finance 2026.
-- The paper *"Stochastic Discount Factors with Cross-Asset Spillovers"* is donated by *INQUIRE Europe Research Grant Award 2025*, and wins *Best Paper Award at SYSU Conference on Big Data, AI, and FinTech 2025*.
+- The paper *"Stochastic Discount Factors with Cross-Asset Spillovers"* is donated by *INQUIRE Europe Research Grant Award 2025*, wins *Best Paper Award at SYSU Conference on Big Data, AI, and FinTech 2025*, and is scheduled to present at SoFiE 2026 (Macau).
 - Research Students:
 Actively hiring research students interested in Quantamental Investment, with background from FIN/MATH/ORMS/STAT.